 All of these offenses are very serious and can be punishable by criminal law.
-You may also be affected by immigration laws, as you run the risk of coming into contact with ICE officials during arrest.
+You may also be affected by immigration laws, as you run the risk of coming into contact with ICE officials during the arrest.

 - Do not leave the country without knowing the immigration law penalties.

 If you have lived in the country without a legal immigration status, then you should be aware of the penalties you would receive under immigration law when you leave the United States.